|Nutrition Facts (per serving)|

 Place the tortilla chips in the oven, and bake them for 10 minutes, or until they begin to become crisp and they are lightly browned only near the edges.

-Be sure not to overcook the chips or they may become burnt and will not taste very good.
+Be sure not to overcook the chips or they may become burned.